 Background Research Essay

 As stated above, this essay follows the description for the standard research essay.
 It is a scholarly endeavor and differs from the standard essay in terms of length and focus.
 The length is approximately 25 to 40 pages.
 The focus of the essay is related to the artistic work and explores some aspect of that work that the student wishes to study and develop through outside research.
 The essay might take the form of an analysis of a performance or literary genre; a history of an art form or phenomenon; a philosophical study of an aesthetic concept; or a critical/biographical analysis of the work of an influential artistic figure.

 Artistic Aims Essay

-In this essay, you are required to articulate your goals in mounting your particular artistic project.
-For example, what were you trying to accomplish in writing short stories, a screenplay, a novel, presenting an evening of dances or songs, making a film or mounting an art exhibit?
-What were the aesthetic choices you made and why?
-You should also explain your approach to the artistic work (your style, genre, or school), any relevant influences on your work, how your training influenced your artistic choices, and your intentions for particular elements of the creative work.
-After you have carefully and clearly articulated these goals, you need to explain how your actual artistic work meets the stated goals.
-Use examples from your artistic project to illustrate these ideas.
+In this essay, the student is required to articulate their goals in mounting their particular artistic project.
+For example, what was the student trying to accomplish in writing short stories, a screenplay, a novel, presenting an evening of dances or songs, making a film or mounting an art exhibit?
+What were the aesthetic choices made and why?
+The student should also explain their approach to the artistic work (their style, genre, or school), any relevant influences on the work, how the student's training influenced their artistic choices, and the student's intentions for particular elements of the creative work.
+After the student has carefully and clearly articulated these goals, they need to explain how their actual artistic work meets the stated goals.
+The student should use examples from their artistic project to illustrate these ideas.
 This essay should be approximately 10-15 pages in length.

-This essay is a description of the steps you actually took to physically mount your production.
-You will need to include such technical details as arranging for rehearsal and performance space; choosing the performers; finding/creating, costumes, materials, lights; raising funds and getting institutional support.
+This essay is a description of the steps the student actually took to physically mount their production.
+The student will need to include such technical details as arranging for rehearsal and performance space; choosing the performers; finding/creating, costumes, materials, lights; raising funds and getting institutional support.
 This essay should be approximately 10 pages in length.

 Please note: The technical essay does not apply to those students who are submitting a literary work.